 Congratulations, you're pregnant!
 You're about to experience love as you've never experienced it before.
 You're also going to experience a few other emotions, pains, and other symptoms you've never experienced before too.
 One condition that may surprise you is bleeding gums.
 If you weren't expecting this development, it could be a bit concerning.
 But bleeding gums during pregnancy isn't something to worry too much about.
 However, you should take some important steps to control it for your own comfort and peace of mind.

-Bleeding Gums Pregnancy: Should You Worry?
+Bleeding Gums During Pregnancy: Should You Worry?

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.